EV4EU/ov2xmp/README.md

 - `ov2xmp-pgadmin4` is a GUI for managing the `ov2xmp-postgres`.
 - `ov2xmp-portainer` is a GUI for managing the docker containers.
 - `ov2xmp-redis` is the backend for Django to support Django Channels.
 Through Django Channels, the Django backend can transmit data asynchronously to the frontend via WebSockets.
-- `ov2xmp-elasticsearch` stores the OCPI Charge Detail Record of each transaction as well as various system logs.
-- `ov2xmp-elasticsearch-setup` initiates the password of the `kibana_system` user (is executed only once and terminates).
-- `ov2xmp-kibana` is the GUI for managing the elasticsearch instance.
-- `ov2xmp-logstash` receives and handles the logs from the `ov2xmp` services (processing, formatting, output to one or multiple destinations).

 > Please note that the `ov2xmp-daphne`, `ov2xmp-csms` and `ov2xmp-celery` microservices are deployed from the same `ov2xmp-django` git submodule of the `ov2xmp` repo.